lgdolman/FoxyProxy-List-Beta/README.md

 FoxyProxy-List
 ==============

-Website to remotly add sites to a pattern list!
+Deployable CodeIgniter based Website to remotly add sites to a pattern list!